silvtal/16S/README.md

 The input files and all major parameters (for example, regarding cutadapt and dada2) can be modified in the parameters file.
 There are such files in the folder "examples"

+The `Goldford` folder contains the script version and parameters used for "Leveraging phylogenetic signal to unravel microbial community function and assembly rules" by Talavera-Marcos, Aguirre de Cárcer and Parras-Moltó ([link](https://doi.org/10.21203/rs.3.rs-2272005/v1)).

 ### Requirements

 - python3 (tested 3.6.8)